 Time entry is the catch-all term for the process of adding, editing, removing, or otherwise managing time blocks on the timesheet in Workday.

-These time blocks account for hours worked and are typically in alignment with an employee’s Work Schedule.
+These time blocks are typically in alignment with an employee’s Work Schedule.
+All time entered onto your timesheet in Workday should accurately account for the hours you work.

 Understanding Your Job Code(s)